 Dr. Jessica R Greenberg

-- Anthropology of democracy, postsocialism, youth movements, revolution, Serbia/Balkans, Europe
+Anthropology of democracy, legal anthropology, postsocialism, youth, social movements, revolution, Serbia/Balkans, Europe

 - B.A. in Women's and Gender Studies, Columbia University; 2002 M.A. in Anthropology, University of Chicago; 2007 PhD in Anthropology, University of Chicago